 When you really, really love a TV show or movie, there’s nothing quite as exciting as seeing where it’s filmed.
 And while a lot of shows are filmed in closed studios, fans can experience many Walking Dead filming locations up close and personal in the charming town of Senoia, Georgia.

-I’m a huge fan of The Walking Dead and have visited Senoia (pronounced seh-NOY – get it right so you don’t sound like a noob!) four times.
+I’m a huge fan of The Walking Dead and have visited Senoia (pronounced seh-NOY – get it right so you don’t sound like a noob!) five times.
 The tiny town has embraced its TV fame and offers fans lots of opportunities to geek out.

 Here are some key points you need to know about finding Walking Dead filming locations, taking Walking Dead tours, and maybe even spotting celebrities!
+You can also see my full video tour on YouTube!

 Tips for Visiting Walking Dead Filming Locations